pocketzworld/creator-docs/pages/learn/designer-resources/ideas/guidelines.md

 In your commissioned Idea submission, please use a tag on the item image and description stating that it is commissioned work.
 Use “Commission from __” with your artist’s name so our team doesn’t accidentally remove your entry!

-Currently, any Commissioned HR Idea items released in-game may include **attribution to both usernames**, upon request by the user who submitted the idea.
+As of February 19th, 2026, any Commissioned HR Idea items released in-game may include **attribution to both usernames**, upon request by the user who submitted the idea.
 In all collaborations and commissions, Gold division is decided by players.
+This change only applies to items currently in production and funding phases: items releases before this date will retain their original attributions.